maroaraujo/w9_backend-project-intercoders-/README.md

 ## How the APP works (beta version)

-1. STUDENTS INPUT
+1. STUDENTS INPUT.
 Students put their names on the subject they want to recap

-2. LIST OF STUDENTS
+2. LIST OF STUDENTS.
 All students can see who have the same subject interest, and can either contact each other (on slack) or organise a session which everyone could see it and participate.

-3. VOLUNTEERS INPUT
+3. VOLUNTEERS INPUT.
 Students can volunteer themselves to organise a session to help or discuss a subject, they put the names and their available days.

-4. SESSIONS ANNOUNCEMENTS
+4. SESSIONS ANNOUNCEMENTS.
 Once the volunteer submit, a card is going to appears on the announcement board

-5. ALL THE DATA WOULD
+5. ALL THE DATA WOULD.
 All data would be erased on saturday night, for the next week sessions and for new students list.

 ## Technologies and libraries used in this repository: